Health sharing accreditation keeps popping up in real conversations lately, and it’s not hard to see why.

 Request a Group Quote for Your Small Business

-There are more than a hundred federally recognized health care sharing ministries in the U.S. Only a handful show up on the accredited list.
+There are more than a hundred federally recognized health sharing organizations in the U.S. Only a handful appear on the accredited list — and as noted above, all of them are faith-based Christian organizations.

-Accreditation simply adds a layer of outside review in a space that otherwise runs largely on internal governance.
+Accreditation simply adds a layer of outside review in a space that otherwise runs largely on internal governance — and it applies only to one segment of that space.

 How to Use Health Sharing Accreditation in Your Decision